MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2013/20130401-multi-tenant-disaster-recover-solution-using-windows-server-2012.md

 ### Step 3: Configuring Cloud DA site on top of Hyper-v Network Virtualization

 Now that  we have ensured the the VMs are replicated to the hoster we need to provide and option to Contoso employees  to connect  to their  replicated VMs  from Internet even if Washington DA server is not available.
 This is done by deploying a DA server in Contoso cloud.
-Since DA in WS 2012 supports multiple DA sites, all that’s required here is to enable  a new  Cloud DA entry point.  <!--Following diagram  describes the topology.-->
+Since DA in WS 2012 supports multiple DA sites, all that's required here is to enable  a new  Cloud DA entry point.  <!--Following diagram  describes the topology.-->

 <!-- [![Configuring Cloud DA site on top of Hyper-v Network Virtualization](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/3247.image_thumb_621C9C95.png)](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/1588.image_77E3F441.png) -->